 This course consists of two 90-minute lectures and one 3-hour laboratory period per week.
 The schedule included in this course outline details the major topics covered in the lecture section; laboratory activities are complimentary to lecture material.
-Lectures and laboratory activities will be conducted in classroom, science laboratory and field settings.
+Please note that this schedule will likely be modified during the term to accommodate lecture topics that may not be finished within the predicted lecture time.